cedardb/docs/content/cookbook/importing_from_postgresql.md

 ---
-title: "Tutorial: Importing Data from PostgreSQL into CedarDB"
+title: "Importing Data from PostgreSQL into CedarDB"
 linkTitle: "Importing from PostgreSQL"
 weight: 30
 ---

-## Import the schema of your data into CedarDB
+In this section, you will learn how to seamlessly transfer data from PostgreSQL to CedarDB.

+{{% steps %}}

 ### Dump the schema from Postgres
 Make sure your Postgres instance is running.